 2019-20 schedule is forthcoming.

-The composition of the Program Review Team (PRT) shall be as follows: Each academic unit will be represented by two elected faculty members, with the exception of Library Services, which may choose to have only one, or to serve on an as-needed basis.
-Elected members from academic units will serve staggered 2-year terms.
+The composition of the Program Review Team shall be as follows: Each academic unit will be represented by two elected faculty members, with the following two exceptions: The College of Arts and Sciences will have four elected members.
+Library Services may choose to have either one member, or to serve on an as-needed basis.
+Elected members from academic units will serve staggered 3-year terms.
 These members will be nominated and elected by the in-unit faculty members of their respective units.
-Ex officio members: Associate Vice President of Planning and Institutional Performance and/or designee.
+Ex officio members: A representative from Academic Affairs.

 (ii) Responsibilities and Duties

 - Provide recommendations to Faculty Senate for the development, periodic review, and revision of standards, policies, and procedures for university-level management of program review, creation and elimination of all degree and certificate programs, and in compliance with the Board of Governors’ Regulation 8.015.

 - Participate in the three-year process of program review of all degree and certificate

 programs, inform and make recommendations to Faculty Senate regarding the outcomes

 of that process; specifically:

 - Review guidelines for the selection of, and charges to external reviewers for each program under review.